jimwheen/muon-detector/README.md

 From the module schematic, I identified a 555 timer in a monostable configuration, controlling the pulse width, as shown below:
 ![Pulse Width Circuit in Geiger Counter Module](pulse_circuit.png)
 ### Adjusted Timing Window
-I replaced capcitor C22 (true value 1nF not 100nF) with a 180pF capacitor in both Geiger counter units, as show below:
+I replaced capacitor C22 (true value 1nF not 100nF) with a 180pF capacitor in both Geiger counter units, as shown below:
 ![Updated monostable configuration](capacitor.png)
 ### Pulse Width Analysis and Discrepancy
 During circuit analysis, I found a discrepancy between theoretical and measured pulse widths: